snap-research/sds/README.md

 - [ ] Some race conditions might happen, when someone is evicting/downloading a sample with a downloader, while someone else is doing this via random access, since random access breaks the non-overlapping assumption.
 Also, we don't free the disk space used by random access samples.
 We should probably lock the downloader (among all the node workers?!) during random access queries.
 - [ ] How to support multiple instances of the *same* dataset in a single process?
 That might lead to race conditions in downloading/eviction.
 - [ ] We likely also need some node-level file lock to keep disk usage information for caching, since each new iterator instance is thinking that it's starting from scratch.
+- [ ] Plot the job cost in terms of downloading, given the number of requests, and bytes downloaded.

 ### TODOs for v2
 - [ ] Fix TODOs in the codebase (i.e. grep for "TODO" and fix).